nk412/nk412.github.io/src/photoblog/greenland.md

 <hr>

-Most of Greenland is neither _green_ nor _land_.
-It is one piece of ice, up to three kilometers thick, that has been sitting over the rock for a 100,000 years.
+::dropcap(Most of Greenland is neither green nor land.
+It is one piece of ice, up to three kilometers thick, that has been sitting over the rock for a 100,000 years.)

 It works like this: First, make it snow.
 Keep everything cold enough to not let it melt.
 Add more snow on top.
 The pressure builds turns the lower layers of snow into ice.
 Repeat for a hundred thousand years and voilà, you have the Greenlandic ice sheet.